Capedbitmap/Edulytics/README.md

     *   If you configured a custom port in your `.env` file, replace `8080` with your port number.

-3.  **Verify LaTeX Functionality:**
-    * The application uses LaTeX to generate PDF lecture notes.
-    * Verify that the path in your `.env` file matches the actual location of pdflatex
-    * Test PDF generation by creating a lecture and using the export feature

-4.  **Troubleshooting LaTeX Issues:**
-    * If PDF generation fails, verify that the pdflatex executable exists:
-      ```bash
-      ls -la /Library/TeX/texbin/pdflatex
-      ```
-    * Check if your PATH contains the LaTeX binaries:
-      ```bash
-      echo $PATH | grep tex
-      ```
-    * If needed, add the LaTeX binaries to your PATH:
-      ```bash
-      echo 'export PATH="$PATH:/Library/TeX/texbin"' >> ~/.zshrc
-      source ~/.zshrc
-      ```

-## Usage

-1.  **Instructor:**
-    *   Navigate to `/instructor_login.html` to log in or `/instructor_signup.html` to create an account.
-    *   On the dashboard, fill in the details for a new lecture (Course Code, Date, Time, Instructor Name).
-    *   Check "Set as active lecture" if you want to record immediately.
-    *   Click "Generate Lecture Code".
-    *   Share the generated 6-character code with students.
-    *   If set as active, the "Lecture Recording" section appears.
-    *   Click "Start Recording".
-Grant microphone permission if prompted.
-Audio will stream to the server for transcription.
-    *   Speak clearly.
-Transcriptions should appear in the preview box (with some delay).
-    *   Click "Stop Recording" when finished.
-    *   You can select previously created lectures from the list to make them active again.
-    *   Use the export feature to generate PDF versions of the lecture for distribution.

-2.  **Student:**
-    *   Navigate to the main page (`/`).
-    *   Enter the 6-character lecture code provided by the instructor.
-    *   Click "Access Lecture".
-    *   If the code is valid, you'll be taken to the lecture view.
-    *   Transcriptions will appear in real-time as the instructor speaks (if recording is active).
-    *   Click any transcription bubble to open a modal with AI assistance options.
-    *   Select an AI option ("Define", "Explain", etc.) to get help related to that transcription.
-    *   Use the "Summarize Last X Minutes" buttons to get AI-generated summaries.
-    *   Use the search function to find specific content within the lecture.
-    *   Save explanations for later review in your student dashboard.

-3.  **Engagement Tracking:**
-    *   The application can track student engagement using face detection
-    *   This feature requires camera permissions from students
-    *   Privacy is maintained as no images are stored, only engagement metrics
-    *   Instructors can view aggregated engagement data to gauge lecture effectiveness

-## API Endpoints

-The application provides several API endpoints for client-server communication:

 ### Authentication Endpoints